 - He accepts later... but only after he's subconsciously begun to form an escape plan.

 - A compressed version happens later, during his One-Man Army rampage in Gulmira.
 Several of the terrorists try to take villagers as hostages in order to hinder his ability to repulsor-blast them.
 Except his suit AI is fast and accurate enough to shoot them all dead in a matter of seconds.

-    - In The Princess Bride, when Westley and Buttercup come out from the Fire Swamp and are caught by Humperdinck and his men, Humperdinck yells "Surrender!".
-Westley's response: "You wish to surrender?
-Very well, I accept."
+- In The Princess Bride, when Westley and Buttercup come out from the Fire Swamp and are caught by Humperdinck and his men, Humperdinck yells "Surrender!"
+Westley's response: "You mean wish to surrender to me?
+Very well, I accept!"

 - In Live Free or Die Hard, the Big Bad decides to capture McClane's daughter.
 McClane immediately calls his bluff saying that the Big Bad only did that because he was afraid of McClane and therefore too afraid to hurt her.

 - In A Bridge Too Far the German commander, hoping to prevent any further pointless bloodshed, sends an offer to discuss a surrender with the surrounded and hopelessly outnumbered British Paras.

 Major Carlyle: Shall I answer him, sir?